Lunarexxy/Sims4-to-TU-converter/README.md

-# Sims4 to TU importer
+# Sims4 to TU converter
  Automates the process of merging/renaming vertex groups to fit Tower Unite's armature